Mayur-Ichake/REST-API-with-Flask/README.md

-sorry but i can't bulid this using flask . i just copy paste in chatgpt to completed this task
+ # sorry but i can't bulid this using flask . i just copy paste in chatgpt to completed this task (Elevate Lab – Internship Task 4)